openconfig/gnsi/authz/README.md

 1. The client verifies the correctness of the new gRPC-level Authorization Policy using separate `gNSI.authz.Probe()` RPC(s)

-1. The client sends the `Finalize` message indicating the previous  Auth Policy can be deleted.
+1. The client sends the `Finalize` message indicating the previous gRPC-level Authorization Policy can be deleted.

    > **⚠ Warning**
    > Closing the stream without sending the `Finalize` message will result in